Rabb1T-762/aug-game-jam/README.md

 There are also basic animations attached.

 #### Step #2: Building The Map
 To add your map you use TileMapLayer nodes for each layer you want.
-I reccommend adding a node2D called something like "TileMaps" and adding the TileMapLayer nodes as children for organisation.
+I recommend adding a node2D called something like "TileMaps" and adding the TileMapLayer nodes as children for organization.

 In the YouTube tutorial they use a TileMap node.
 You can still do this and follow along with the tutorial, but the TileMap is deprecated and you will have a warning next to the node stating that you should extract your TileMap into separate TileMapLayer nodes.